Army Knowledge Online: Users

-As of October 2010, all active duty, reserves, and national guard soldiers are required to register an account on AKO.
+By 01 October 2000, under direction from General Shinseki, Chief of Staff, Army (CSA) all Active Duty, Army National Guard and Army Reserve soldiers were required to register for an account on AKO.
 There are two different types of accounts on Army Knowledge Online, a full account and a guest account.
-Authorized full accounts do not require any sponsorship to register, and include the following:
+Authorized full accounts did not require any sponsorship to register, and included the following: